CSbyGB/pentips/mobile-app/android.md

 Note that it is also useful to check which API we need to test the application by looking at the `minSDKVersion`.
 Since the purpose of permissions is to protect the privacy of the user, you can see here some permissions that should not be allowed, depending of course on the purpose of the application.
 See [here](https://developer.android.com/reference/android/Manifest.permission ) full list of permissions.

+When analyzing the manifest you can also determine how the application retrieves files.

+> It is worth noting that during the development process developer might have multiple manifest files.
+They will need to merge them.
+See [here](https://developer.android.com/studio/build/manage-manifests#merge-manifests) how it is done

 #### Allow backup